nicholasc69/Couchbase-Streamsets-Destination-N1QL/BUILD.md

-#Building Couchbase Destination for Streamset
+#Building Couchbase Destination N1QL for Streamset

-To build the *Couchbase-Streamset-Destination* the following are required on the system:
+To build the *Couchbase-Streamset-Destination-N1QL* the following are required on the system:

 * GIT
 * Apache Maven 3.3.9